libra/website/docs/libra-protocol.md

 **Mempool**

-* Mempool is a buffer that holds the transactions that are ‘waiting’ to be executed.
+* Mempool is a buffer that holds the transactions that are "waiting" to be executed.
 * When a new transaction is added to a validator node's mempool, this validator node's mempool shares this transaction with the mempools of other validators in the system.

 **Consensus**